St Ignatius, born in 1491 in Spain, truly transformed his

 inspiration from a profound vision of humanity, shaped by the life and teachings of Jesus

-character formation articulated by St. Ignatius of Loyola.
+by St Ignatius of Loyola.

 This vision and the guiding principles give Jesuit institutions their unique character, setting